-At Aria Dental, we provide one of the highest quality dental implants Perth has to offer, including implant-supported overdentures that are supported by (and attached to) dental implants.
+At Aria Dental, we provide one of the highest quality dental implant treatments Perth has to offer, including implant-supported overdentures that are supported by (and attached to) dental implants.
 We are also registered with HICAPS, so we can provide you with an estimate of the health insurance rebate you will receive for your dental implant treatment.

 Our other services at Aria Dental include Invisalign teeth straightening, cosmetic dentistry and full mouth rehabilitations.
 To learn more about the 4 ways dental implants can improve quality of life and what are the benefits of dental implants

 Contact us today to find out more!